H E Tancred Stakes

 H E Tancred Stakes is an Australian Turf Club Group 1 Weight for Age Thoroughbred horse race for horses three years old and older, run over 2,400 metres at Rosehill Gardens Racecourse in Sydney, Australia.
-The prize money for the event is A$1,500,000.

 History

 The race is named after Henry Eugene Tancred (1897-1961), a former chairman of the Sydney Turf Club.

 Name

 This race has had several names in its existence: